Learning how to code from scratch vs using drag-&-drop editors

 February 07, 2017

 There are now heaps of drag-and-drop web development platforms out there, all selling the premise you can build an entire website, without needing to understand a line of code.

 Evolving web technologies have seen the proliferation of WYSIWYG web editors, otherwise known as drag-and-drop editors.
-Services such as Squarespace, Wix, and Webflow all allow you to put websites together of varying complexities like bricks of Lego, without typing a single line of code.
+Services such as Squarespace, Wix, and Webflow all allow you to put websites together of varying complexities without having to type a single line of code.

 Modern WYSIWYG platforms often also come with built-in Content Management Systems, and some are compatible with e-commerce platforms.
 Chuck in relatively straightforward pricing, and they become attractive alternatives to building a site from scratch.

 So if these platforms are so versatile and easy, why would you need to learn to code from scratch?
 Here are our top 5 reasons why!

 1. Personalize your ENTIRE website

 Drag-and-drop editors come in really shiny packaging.
 With slick websites telling you all the benefits you’ll receive, it’s easy to get sucked in.

 However, everyone’s needs are different, and often you’ll build 90% of your project, only to realize your platform can’t actually do what you need.
 Whether it’s a slightly more complex analytics implementation, interactive elements, or e-commerce functions there will be tools that the developer didn’t build into the website.